popoy22/covid19/README.md

-Covid 19 Monitoring System
+### Covid 19 Monitoring System

-- created by JAVA
+to monitor covid from api,

+- using JAVA to copy the API to you MYSQL Database
-- created by Angular
+- using Angular & Angular Material

 Requirement:
 JAVA PHP MYSQL

-### JAVA SETUP
+### JAVA

-### Reference Documentation
+## Reference Documentation
 For further reference, please consider the following sections:

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)